“Barbara May has an appeal and likeability that can move an audience into a space we rarely see... inspiring!”

 At age 46, I suffered life-threatening pulmonary emboli (blood clots in my lungs).
 I survived, as you can tell.
 But I didn't just survive; that event, and my recovery from it, turned out to be the breakthrough I needed.

 You see, my health crisis had slowed me down big time.
 I felt as if I had tripped, stumbled, and fallen as I walked my own life path.
 But I had used my accumulated knowledge, observations, and wisdom to pick myself up, dust myself off, and keep on truckin'.
 I felt mentally and emotionally stronger than I've ever been.

 That, that is what I offer people.
 The ability to recover from tripping over a stumbling block, and the ability to learn from the setback and grow stronger as a result.

 Looking back on that health crisis was what lit my light bulb and showed me my unifying purpose.
-That's how I created "Stumbling Blocks."
-I saw that as long as organizations are made up of human beings, there will be mistakes, controversies, and conflict.
-There will be accidents, injuries, and illness.
+That's how I created "Stumbling Blocks".
+I saw that as long as organizations are made up of human beings, there will be mistakes, controversies, and conflicts.
+There will be accidents, injuries, and illnesses.